 The study of video production is to provide a basic knowledge of the process used in pre-production, production, and postproduction activities.
-Students plan, shoot, edit, and distribute the basic welding processes which include arc welding flat and a video as part of a production team.
+Students plan, shoot, edit, and distribute a video as part of a production team.
 Topics include preparing a script, developing a shot list, videography, editing footage, adding sound tracks, and exporting and rendering video for various uses in various formats.
-Transfer Assurance Guide (TAG) approved effective summer 2007 (OCM008 - Introduction to Single Prerequisites: WLD100 and WLD110 Camera Production).
+Transfer Assurance Guide (TAG) approved effective summer 2007 (OCM008 - Introduction to Single Camera Production).

-VCT289 VCT Co-Op Experience 3 Cr.
-Hrs.
+VCT289 VCT Co-Op Experience

 This is a work experience in visual communications.
-The student is accepted on the basis of academic progress and available work knowledge of TIG (Tungsten Inert Gas) welding principles.
-This site at the College or an outside organization.
-Freelance work in course will identify basic AC/DC welding equipment, various the visual communication field also accepted.
+The student is accepted on the basis of academic progress and available work site at the College or an outside organization.
+Freelance work in the visual communication field also accepted.
 Enrollment with instructor permission.

-Prerequisites: VCT103, VCT111, VCT120, VCT182
+Prerequisites: VCT103, VCT111, VCT120, VCT182 Co-requisites: CIS129

-Co-requisites: CIS129